|TABLE OF CONTENTS|

 After electrolysis, then soaking the bottom threaded part in PB Blaster for a few hours, the bottom part loosened up and could be unscrewed.
 Unfortunately, a large portion of the threaded shaft is so worn out it is not usable.
 The threads have rusted, and are too short to engage properly.
 The crank gears were starting to come loose, but still mostly locked-up.
 Knock the roll pin out, remove the bushing/gear piece, then just pull the handle out.
 Once the handle is out of the way, the shaft assembly can be knocked out of the upper housing.
 After a thorough cleaning, the two gears were in amazingly good shape.
 Rather than spend money on new parts, I will replace the threaded portion of the shaft with a piece of threaded rod.

 This is the two pieces assembled and ready for welding.
+A recessed area has been ground so most of the weld will remain after the part has been ground smooth.

 After welding, grinding, and assembly.